Ida Momennejad

 Barnett, Momennejad, RLDM 2022

-Describeland: One-Shot Learning from a Demonstration with Hierarchical Latent Language (2022) Nathaniel Weir, Xingdi Yuan, Marc-Alexandre Cote, Matthew Hausknecht, Romain Laroche, Ida Momennejad, Harm Van Seijen, Benjamin Van Durme. [ In revision ]
+Describeland: One-Shot Learning from a Demonstration with Hierarchical Latent Language (2022) Nathaniel Weir, Xingdi Yuan, Marc-Alexandre Cote, Matthew Hausknecht, Romain Laroche, Ida Momennejad, Harm Van Seijen, Benjamin Van Durme.
+AAMAS.

 How Humans Perceive Human-like Behavior in Video Game Navigation (2022) Zuniga*, Milani*, Leroy*, Rzepecki, Georgescu, Momennejad, Bignell, Sun, Shaw, Costello, Jacob, Devlin, Hofmann.